We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Who it’s best for: those who want true white noise

 Not everyone finds the sound of a fan soothing or helpful when trying to sleep.
 Others might like the literal sound of white noise, a constant static sound (similar to a television left untuned).
 That’s where the LectroFan comes in.

 This machine has 20 noise options to choose from, 10 of which fall into the fan category and 10 that sound like static white noise.
 Each sound emits a different pitch (higher or lower), and it can be switched with the press of a button to find your perfect frequency.

-The LectroFan can also get really loud (within a limit), so if you are really trying to drown out any outside noise, this one will do well.
-You can set a timer for 60 minutes — this is great if you want to doze off to the noise but not have it on all night.
+The LectroFan can also get really loud (within a limit), so if you’re really trying to drown out any outside noise, this one works.
+You can set a timer for 60 minutes, which is great if you want to doze off to the noise but not have it on all night.

 Overall, customers really love the LectroFan as a classic white noise machine.
-For most, it is loud enough to drown out barking dogs, snoring, a neighbor’s music, or even a construction site.
+For most, it’s loud enough to drown out barking dogs, snoring, a neighbor’s music, or even a construction site.